karolt2025/crowdfunding_backend/README.md

 ### Front End Pages/Functionality
 - Home Page
   - ### requirements first then
   - Featured kickstarters
-- CreateNew Fundraiser Page
+- Create New Fundraiser Page
   - Form with fundraiser details
   - Abilities to submit
   - Nice error pages for validation
+- Display Fundraiser
+  - Shows all information about fundraiser
+  - Show all pledges made so far

 - {{ A page on the front end }}
     - {{ A list of dot-points showing functionality is available on this page }}